anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/01_Creational_Design_Patterns.md

 | Singleton Pattern        | ✅ Yes      |
 | Prototype Pattern        | ✅ Yes      |

-➡️ These five patterns are part of the **Creational Design Patterns** family.
+All these five patterns come under the **Creational Design Patterns** category.

-Each one solves the object creation problem in a different way, based on different scenarios and requirements.
+Each one helps in creating objects but in a slightly different way.
+Like, Singleton is used when we want only one object ever, Builder is for when we want to build an object step by step, Prototype helps us copy objects easily, and so on.

+---

-## 🎯 One Line Summary:
+## Quick Summary:

-**Creational Design Patterns** = Patterns that determine *"how and in what form an object should be created"*, without exposing the object creation logic to the client and without causing tight coupling in the system.
+Creational patterns help us figure out the best way to create objects in our programs.
+We don’t write object creation code everywhere, we just use these patterns and it keeps the code clean and less dependent.

 ---